evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <a href="/files/2016/04/harmonic_oscillator/02_032_canvas_element.html" target="_blank" class="Button">Demo</a>

 View the file in a web browser and it will show a blank page.
 This is expected because we have not drawn anything in the canvas yet.
-Do not worry if you do not understand the code, you will get familiar with it with practice.
+Do not worry if you do not understand the code, you will get familiar with it with a little bit of practice.

 ### 2.4 Old browser alert

-Some old browser do not support the drawing with HTML canvas.
+Some old web browsers do not support the drawing with HTML canvas.
 If this is the case we need notify the user.

 * Add the following HTML code **in the beginning** of your file.